Frequently asked questions about hearing loss

 There are a wide range of operations, which correct the problems occurring in the middle ear.
 In many cases hearing can be almost fully restored.
 Unfortunately an operation can rarely help someone with sensorineural hearing loss except for cochlear implants in those with profound deafness.

 For many people hearing aids are the best help available.
 Using hearing aids is really no different to wearing glasses.
 Don't be put off by the idea that it will make you look older or less attractive.
 You'll be able to enjoy life far more if you can hear what's going on.
-Also your family and friends will appreciate being able to communicate with you and having you take part fully in activites and events.
+Also your family and friends will appreciate being able to communicate with you and having you take part fully in activities and events.

 Make sure your hearing aids are fitted by an audiologist who is a member of the NZ Audiological Society.